 P.S.
 Bubs waited… lifelong regret avoided

-And just FYI, baby Samson waited for Dad to get home before arriving:
+And just FYI, baby Henry waited for Dad to get home before arriving:

 P.P.S.
 I’m looking forward to the Intuit comparative